VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--cross`

-[experimental] Run given command against all provided Scala versions and/or platforms
+Run given command against all provided Scala versions and/or platforms

 ## Debug options